 One constraint to the project fully functioning as intended is the development in the upper watershed.
 The Park boundary encompasses much of the ravine bordering the lowermost 1 mile of the creek.
 The Park area is extensively vegetated and largely intact.
 The next ¾ mile is well vegetated, but the surrounding watershed has been largely developed for residential housing.

 The upper watershed development has caused flooding problems which were the focus of a Drainage Needs Report by Snohomish County Surface Water Management (2002).
 The development has also resulted in large quantities of sediment and water moving through the creek system.
 The proposed restoration includes an analysis of sediment sources in the ravine and incorporation of the upper watershed conditions in a hydraulic model.
 This information will be used to properly size the trestle bridge opening at the mouth of the creek and design the instream restoration features in the lower creek.
 Snohomish County continues to implement projects from the Drainage Needs Report and recently chose Puget Sound Drainages as a priority location for additional water quality facilities planning (Frank Leonetti, pers. comm.).
+During this grant submittal process a large step towards preserving additional woodlands in the upper watershed was realized by City of Lynnwood purchasing 13 acres in addition to their 77 acres just east of the park property.